-In 2005, researchers looked at the brains of people with Alzheimer’s disease.
-They found that their brains had very low levels of insulin, a hormone that helps the body use and store the blood sugar it gets from food.
+Researchers have found that the brains of people with Alzheimer's disease have very low levels of insulin, a hormone that helps the body use and store the blood sugar it gets from food.

 Obesity and high-fat diets decrease the ability of insulin to get to the brain.
 Several parts of the brain use insulin, including the cerebral cortex, which affects how we think; the hippocampus, which controls our memory; the hypothalamus, which controls our appetite, energy level, weight gain or loss; and the amygdala, which controls stress.